 , or that they have a deep spiritual or religious connection with Mother Nature

 .
 It may simply be celebratory, with the connection to nature signified by the fact that the characters are au naturel

 .
 It may also be a sign of a primitive, animistic religion, and can be a prelude to a Green Aesop

 , or, at the other extreme, to blood sacrifice

-Note that most straight versions of this trope leave out the brambles, thorns, small rocks, stinging insects, mosquitoes, fleas, and various other annoyances to be found in Real Life
+Note that most straight versions of this trope leave out the brambles, thorns, small rocks, stinging insects, mosquitoes, tics, and various other annoyances to be found in Real Life

 natural settings that make doing this not as good an idea as it may sound.

 , New Age Retro Hippies

 , young children

 or Magical Forest Dwellers